2011 Super Outbreak: Anchor–Okolona–New Wren, Mississippi

+The tornado would then continue into the communities of New Wren and Wren, where many more homes would sustain major damage, and numerous trees would end up debarked.
+The tornado would dissipate around 3:38 p.m.
+CDT (8:38 UTC).

 Hackleburg–Phil Campbell–Tanner–Harvest, Alabama

 This devastating, long-tracked and violent EF5 wedge tornado was the deadliest of the outbreak.
 It first touched down in Marion County, Alabama, about 5 mi west-southwest of Hamilton around 3:00 p.m.
 CDT (21:00 UTC) on April 27, leaving massive damage along its track.
 The storm would eventually reach the Hackleburg area, completely leveling many homes and businesses, including a large Wrangler, Inc. factory.
 Most of the structures in downtown Hackleburg were badly damaged and Hackleburg High School was destroyed.
 Well-built homes were wiped cleanly from their foundations, extensive wind-rowing of debris occurred, trees were completely debarked, and cars were thrown hundreds of yards.
 According to the American Red Cross, 75 percent of the town was destroyed.
 While initially rated as an EF3, the rating was increased to EF5 after further analysis of the damage, making it the first F5/EF5 tornado in Alabama since the Birmingham tornado of April 8, 1998.